rsdoiel/antenna/archives/2025/socal_north_2025.27.md

 ---

-## No-shows and cancellations are up at some LA hospitals since federal immigration action began
+## LA County is looking into more remote options for health patients in the wake of federal immigration sweeps

-date: 2025-07-08, updated: 2025-07-08, from: The LAist
+date: 2025-07-08, updated: 2025-07-09, from: The LAist

 L.A.
 Board of Supervisors approved a motion on Tuesday to direct county agencies to look at the effects of raids and federal agents on access to social services.